TheRenegadeCoder/sample-programs-website/docs/languages/kotlin/index.md

 ## Description

 Since Kotlin is a bit more popular than most of the newer languages, it actually has a Wikipedia page.
-So, we’ll use that to learn more.
+So, we'll use that to learn more.

 According to Wikipedia, Kotlin is a programming language that runs on the Java Virtual Machine.
 In other words, Kotlin compiles down to Java